Exploring the Potential of Residual Impurities in Germanium Detectors for Low-Mass Dark Matter Detection: Introduction

 \section{Introduction}

-Low-mass dark matter (DM) searches represent a cutting-edge frontier in the field of particle physics and astrophysics.
-Despite numerous efforts and advances in recent years, significant challenges and limitations persist.
-The current status of low-mass DM searches is characterized by a growing recognition of the importance of exploring this mass range, which was once considered unconventional but has gained traction due to its potential to unveil previously uncharted DM candidates~\cite{ess2012, ess2016, ho, ste}.
+MeV-scale dark matter (DM) particles have emerged as prominent candidates for DM~\cite{ess2012, ess2016, ho, ste}.
+Direct searches for MeV-scale DM, involving energy deposition resulting from DM coupling to ordinary matter, represent a cutting-edge frontier in particle physics and astrophysics.
+Despite recent efforts and advances, significant challenges and limitations persist, primarily due to a detection energy threshold higher than $\sim$100 eV, rendering a substantial parameter space inaccessible with current technology.

-One of the foremost challenges in low-mass DM searches is the necessity for detectors with ultra-low energy thresholds, capable of measuring the minute energy depositions resulting from interactions between MeV-scale DM and detector materials~\cite{ess2012, mei}.
-Achieving such low detection thresholds demands extraordinary levels of sensitivity, often requiring detectors capable of detecting single electron-hole (e-h) pairs~\cite{ess2012, mei}.
+A primary challenge in MeV-scale DM searches is the need for detectors with ultra-low energy thresholds, capable of measuring the minute energy depositions resulting from interactions between MeV-scale DM and detector materials~\cite{ess2012, mei}.
+Achieving such low detection thresholds demands extraordinary sensitivity, often requiring detectors capable of detecting single electron-hole (e-h) pairs~\cite{ess2012, mei}.

-The central challenges in this endeavor primarily revolve around electronic noise, primarily due to small energy signals produced by low-mass DM interactions, spanning a range from sub-eV to approximately 100 eV~\cite{ess2012, mei}.
-This electronic noise emanates from the intricately designed components within the data acquisition system, operating within the 100 eV range.
-Consequently, it possesses the potential to obscure the subtle signals generated by DM interactions, presenting a significant background concern that necessitates meticulous consideration~\cite{mei}.
-As a result, an ongoing challenge persists, focused on attaining the essential detection energy thresholds while effectively mitigating electronic noise~\cite{mei}.
+The central challenges primarily revolve around electronic noise present at a level of $\sim$100 eV, hindering the detection of small energy signals produced by MeV-scale DM interactions.
+This noise originates from intricately designed components within the data acquisition system, operating within the 100 eV range, and poses a significant background concern that requires meticulous consideration~\cite{mei}.
+An ongoing challenge persists, focusing on attaining essential detection energy thresholds while effectively mitigating electronic noise~\cite{mei}.

 To overcome these limitations, researchers have proposed innovative techniques like Germanium Internal Charge Amplification (GeICA)\cite{geia}.
-GeICA amplifies the charge signal significantly, effectively surpassing electronic noise and potentially reducing the detection energy threshold to around 0.1 eV (100 meV)\cite{mei}.
-This method relies on impact ionization, a phenomenon observed in germanium diodes~\cite{imp1, imp}.
+GeICA significantly amplifies the charge signal, effectively surpassing electronic noise and potentially reducing the detection energy threshold to around 0.1 eV~\cite{mei}.
+This method relies on impact ionization, a phenomenon observed in Ge diodes~\cite{imp1, imp}.
 The successful implementation of GeICA depends on generating the necessary electric fields to trigger impact ionization within the detector material~\cite{mei}.